Aryalexa/42-b2bRoot/5-Script.md

 - And much more.

 Using both you can filter specific words:
-- `wc *.c | grep total | awk '{print $1}'` prints the number of lines for all .c files in the current directory.
+- `wc -l *.c | grep total | awk '{print $1}'` prints the number of lines for all .c files (use more than one file to make `wc` print the total calculations) in the current directory.

 #### 🟦 3.
 Content
 We want our script to show something lke this:

 ![script message](script_output.png)

-The idea is gathering all the information in variables and then printing them in the order that is expected.
+The idea is gathering all the information in variables and then printing them in order to reproduce the image above.
-For the printing we'll use `wall`, it not only prints, it broadcasts.
+For the printing we can use `echo` or `wall`. `wall` not only prints, it broadcasts (the script should print to all terminals).
 > 🌳
 > `wall` command
 > - It is used to send a message to all users who are currently logged in.
 A broadcast!